-On August 11, 2017, NOAA Fisheries issued an exempted fishing permit to Dr. David Kerstetter, as affiliated with NOVA Southeastern University, to evaluate pelagic longline catch and bycatch rates from within two areas in the northern portion of the East Florida Coast pelagic longline closed area (north and south of 29°50’ N lat.) and to compare those to rates from outside the East Florida Coast pelagic longline closed area.
-Since its issuance six months ago, no research activity has occurred under this exempted fishing permit.
+On August 11, 2017, NOAA Fisheries issued an exempted fishing permit to Dr. David Kerstetter, from NOVA Southeastern University.
+The permit allowed him to evaluate pelagic longline catch and bycatch rates from within two areas in the northern portion of the East Florida Coast pelagic longline closed area (north and south of 29°50’ N lat.) and to compare those to rates from outside the East Florida Coast pelagic longline closed area.
+Since its issuance six months ago, no research activity has occurred.

-NOAA Fisheries received a revised exempted fishing permit application on December 14, 2017, changing the affiliation of Dr. Kerstetter, the principal investigator for the project, from NOVA Southeastern University to Florida Fisheries Solutions, LLC.
-No other aspect of the research project was altered in the revised application.
+NOAA Fisheries received a revised exempted fishing permit application on December 14, 2017.
+This application moved Dr. Kerstetter, the principal investigator for the project, from NOVA Southeastern University to Florida Fisheries Solutions, LLC.
+No other aspect of the research project was altered in the new application.

-With receipt of the new application and the change in affiliation of the principal investigator, NOAA Fisheries considers the original exempted fishing permit, issued August 11, 2017, to be invalid.
-Because of this change and the controversial nature of the exempted fishing permit request, consideration of the new permit application will require further evaluation including consultation with the Highly Migratory Species Advisory Panel and informing the South Atlantic Fishery Management Council.
+With receipt of the new application, NOAA Fisheries considers the original exempted fishing permit to be invalid.
+The new permit application will require further evaluation including consultation with the Highly Migratory Species Advisory Panel and informing the South Atlantic Fishery Management Council.